rust-lang/book/second-edition/nostarch/chapter12.md

 ## Refactoring to Improve Modularity and Error Handling

-There are four problems that we'd like to fix to improve our program, and they have to do with the way the program is structured and how it's handling potential errors.
+There are four problems that we’d like to fix to improve our program, and they have to do with the way the program is structured and how it’s handling potential errors.

 First, our `main` function now performs two tasks: it parses arguments and opens up files.
-For such a small function, this isn't a huge problem.
+For such a small function, this isn’t a huge problem.
 However, if we keep growing our program inside of `main`, the number of separate tasks the `main` function handles will grow.
 As a function gains responsibilities, it gets harder to reason about, harder to test, and harder to change without breaking one of its parts.
-It's better to separate out functionality so that each function is responsible for one task.
+It’s better to separate out functionality so that each function is responsible for one task.

-This also ties into our second problem: while `query` and `filename` are configuration variables to our program, variables like `f` and `contents` are used to perform our program's logic.
-The longer `main` gets, the more variables we're going to need to bring into scope; the more variables we have in scope, the harder it is to keep track of the purpose of each.
-It's better to group the configuration variables into one structure to make their purpose clear.
+This also ties into our second problem: while `query` and `filename` are configuration variables to our program, variables like `f` and `contents` are used to perform our program’s logic.
+The longer `main` gets, the more variables we’re going to need to bring into scope; the more variables we have in scope, the harder it is to keep track of the purpose of each.
+It’s better to group the configuration variables into one structure to make their purpose clear.

 The third problem is that we've used `expect` to print out an error message if